 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Spring is right around the corner, which means that it’s time to start sprucing up your home’s outdoor space.
+Spring is here, which means that it’s time to start sprucing up your home’s outdoor space.
 Sure, that might mean new patio furniture.
 But we’re thinking more along the lines of greenery.
 More specifically plants and trees.
-If you don’t have a green thumb or aren’t exactly garden center-savvy, that’s okay.
+If you don’t have a green thumb or aren’t exactly garden center savvy, that’s okay.
 There are actually free trees from the government available in 2023 ready for you to plant.

 Planting a tree isn’t just an activity to get you out into the fresh air.
 Trees, as you know, are an important part of our ecosystem.
 That’s why through reforestation programs, many government agencies provide eligible residents with free trees to plant on their properties.
 It’s kind of the ultimate home hack.
 Here are a few ways that you can get trees from the government without spending a penny.